The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch maps and stretch vectors

-However, we should emphasise that in changing the lamination from $\mu_+$ to $\mu_-$, the shearing parameters $s^L_i$ and $s^R_j$ are different to the identically denoted variables for $\mu_+$.
+However, we should emphasise that in changing the lamination from $\mu_+$ to $\mu_-$, the shearing parameters $s^L_i$ and $s^R_j$ are different from the identically denoted variables for $\mu_+$.
 In particular, it is \emph{generically false} that

 \end{remark}